esinecan/agentic-ai-browser/README.md

 ## Quick Start & Documentation

 Ready to try the Agentic AI Browser?
 See the [Developer's Guide](DEVELOPERS-GUIDE.md) for complete setup instructions, configuration options, and detailed documentation.
+A more detailed discussion of the project can be found in the [Project Paper](https://app.readytensor.ai/publications/adaptive-autonomous-ai-co-browser-xaHHBdNBf7sr)

 ## 1. Behavioral Caching: Success Patterns Over Repeated Computation